 This is the continuation of Calculus I. It includes the techniques of integration, applications of the integral, and sequences and series.
 Graphing calculators are used throughout the course.
-Students should register for this course as a first math course only after consultation with Academic Affairs or the Mathematics Department.
 Note: There is a problem session offered for this course every Wednesday at the same time as the class is taught on Mondays.
 The problem session is optional, but it is highly recommended that a student keep this time free in her schedule so that she may attend the problem session.
+Students should register for this course as a first math course only if they have credit for Calculus I or placed into the course.
 This course does not fulfill the Sophia Program requirement in Mathematical Arts.
+However, students who have the equivalent of two semesters of AP calculus in high school with strong supporting test scores may be placed into MATH 132 in consultation with the Math Placement Advisor.
+Students who are placed into MATH 132 and earn a grade of C or higher are eligible to receive credit for MATH 131.